Qball2345/Qball2345.github.io/README.md

         </section>

         <section>
-            <h2>Data Capture</h2>
+            <h2>Data Capture and Analysis</h2>
-            <p>To better understand water pressure and hose behaviour, pressure readings can be logged and save as an Excel file for further data analysis.
-Some of the experiments done
+            <p>To better understand water pressure and hose behaviour, pressure readings can be logged and save as an Excel file for further data analysis.One of the experiments done
-            can be found below. </p>
+    involved determining minimum and maximum workable pressure for a Hansen nozzle.
+Believe it or not but I am confident that this is the first time that data like this has ever been recorded.
+Analog pressure sensors exist but being able to capture this amount of data hasn't been done before. </p>
         </section>
     </main>